Skip to main content

 Must be a completed degree.

-Should normally be based on a completed bachelor’s degree or comparable degree, and has a minimum of three years full time study as admission requirement.
+Should normally be based on a completed bachelor’s degree or comparable degree, and have a minimum of three years full time study as admission requirement.

 Can give access to third cycle studies in the country of origin.